contao/docs-archive/manual/en/07-Customizing-Contao.md

 Make sure to store your changes above the `INSTALL SCRIPT START` line, otherwise they will be removed by the settings module.
-And **never use the `config.php` file to store configuration parameters**, because the file might be overridden on updates!
+And **never use the `config.php` file to store configuration parameters**, because this file might be overridden on updates!